The easiest way to prevent gastrointestinal issues? Steer clear of milk products and high-fiber foods

 All these risk factors should be taken into account.
 Milk products, fiber, high fat, and high protein food must be avoided 24 hours before competition and during exercise.
 During the race, try to have different sources of energy (power bars, gels, sports drink) to minimize taste fatigue.

 Notice that some people can better tolerate eating compared to you?
 I envy those triathletes who can devour a full meal before a race without having stomach issues.
 I envy those triathletes who don’t need to bring tissue at every race.

-- Avoid milk products that contain lactose.
+- Avoid products that contain lactose.
 Choose soy, rice, and almond milk instead.

 - Avoid NSAIDS or non-steroidal anti-inflammatory drugs such as pain relievers.
 Acid reflux is a common side effect of these drugs.

 - Avoid high-fructose foods, in particular fruit-based drinks.